-Participation for less than 10 hours in lectures, a 1 sp seminar, reading/study circle, or the like, and keeping of a learning journal Participation for less than 10 hours in a seminar 2 sp with presentation Participation for 10 hours or more hours in a 1 sp seminar Participation for 10 hours or more hours in a 3 sp seminar with presentation Article published in a scientific journal or 5 sp manuscript judged to be of publishable standard by the student's supervisor (at least 8 pages)

-Article published in a Finnish journal with 5 sp referee procedure (at least 8 pages) Article published in an international journal with 5 sp referee procedure (at least 8 pages) Research work abroad 1 sp per week, to a maximum of 10 study points The amount of credit received for teaching experience or other pedagogical activity is determined on a case-by-case basis.
-In assessing the amount of credit attention is given to how demanding the teaching duties were and the amount of preparation they required.
+Participation (less than 10 hours) in lectures, a 1 sp seminar, a reading/study circle, or the like, and keeping of a learning journal Participation (less than 10 hours) in a seminar 2 sp with presentation Participation (10 hours or more) in a seminar 1 sp Participation (10 hours or more) in a seminar 3 sp with presentation Article published in a scientific journal or 3 sp manuscript judged to be of publishable standard by the student's supervisor (at least 8 pages) Article published in a Finnish journal with 5 sp referee procedure (at least 8 pages) Article published in an international journal with 7 sp referee procedure (at least 8 pages) Research work abroad 1 sp per week, to a maximum of 10 study points The amount of credit received for teaching experience or other pedagogical activity is determined on a case-by-case basis.
+In assessing the amount of credit, attention is given to how demanding the teaching duties were and to the amount of preparation they required.
 The basic assessment is that ten hours of teaching and associated preparation carry five study points.